 - Keep your hands, clothing, and jewelry away from moving parts. - Before starting work on the generator set, disconnect battery charger from its AC source, then disconnect starting batteries, negative (-) cable first.
 This will prevent accidental starting. - Make sure that fasteners on the generator set are secure.
 Tighten supports and clamps, keep guards in position over fans, drive belts, etc. - Do not wear loose clothing or jewelry in the vicinity of moving parts, or while working on electrical equipment.
-Loose clothing and jewelry can become caught in moving parts.
-Jewelry can short out electrical contacts and cause shock or burning. - If adjustment must be made while the unit is running, use extreme caution around hot manifolds, moving parts, etc.
+Loose clothing and jewelry can become caught in moving parts. - If adjustment must be made while the unit is running, use extreme caution around hot manifolds, moving parts, etc.